Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-bundling.md

 https://github.com/umdjs/umd

-UMD is something that can be used anywhere.
+UMD is a format that can be used anywhere.
 It works with both browser based apps and Node Based apps.
-Note, the browser and Node are two different environments!
+The browser and Node are two different environments!

 ### Ecmascript Modules
 Ecmascript is the term for the standard that is used for the JavaScript language and the two can be used interchangably.
 You are writing Ecmascript.